-Electricity is one of the biggest potential dangers we face when working on the tracks.
+Electricity is one of the key workforce safety risks when working on the tracks.

-It is above us via overhead lines (rail and national grid), on the ground in some areas via the 3rd rail conductor rail power supply, and even below us via buried cables.
+Electrified railway can be can be above the track on the Overhead Line Equipment (OLE) and on the ground in some areas via the 3rd rail d.c. conductor rail power supply, and even below us in buried cables.

 Electrical safety has a number of Life-saving Rules specifically designed to save lives and in 2007 Network Rail produced a short film on electrical safety called ‘Touch and Go’.
 Although a few years old the messages in the film still ring true, and underline the priority for greater safety when working around electricity.

 The electrical safety strategy is a key enabler to the electrification and power asset policy and vision, and supports the Network Rail safety vision.

 We are relentless in the pursuit of safety from electrical dangers, and improving our compliance with Electricity at Work Regulations in every decision we make, supporting Network Rail’s safety vision of “everyone home safe every day”.